joslarson/black-vscode/README.md

 ## Installation

-Find this extension VS Code's extension marketplace by searching for "Black - Python code formatter" or install by running the following:
+Find this extension in VS Code's extension marketplace by searching for "Black - Python code formatter" or install by running the following:

 ```
 code --install-extension joslarson.black-vscode